amarokops/online-retail-sales-analysis/README.md

 ### Sales Performance

 Monthly performance was uneven during the first half of the reporting period.
 Net merchandise sales fell to **£499.46K** in February and **£482.06K** in April, before remaining between approximately **£677K** and **£731K** from May to August 2011.
-Sales strengthened toward the end of the reporting period.
-Net merchandise sales increased from **£1.01M** in September to **£1.06M** in October and reached **£1.43M** in November 2011—the highest result among complete months.

 Cancellation exposure was usually limited, but January and April stood out with cancellation value rates of **13.65%** and **6.46%**, respectively.
 December 2011 was excluded from month-to-month comparisons because the dataset covers only its first nine days.

 ### Product Cancellation Exposure

+Merchandise cancellations reduced recorded value by **£475.90K**, equivalent to **4.64%** of gross merchandise sales.
+This impact was concentrated among a relatively small number of products and exceptional bulk transactions.

 Cancellation impact was highly concentrated among a small number of products and transactions. `PAPER CRAFT, LITTLE BIRDIE` recorded **£168.47K** in gross sales followed by an equal cancellation, leaving no net merchandise value.
 Both entries related to a single bulk transaction of **80,995 units**.